Welding Table Top Thickness Guide: 1/4

 The right choice depends on workload intensity, substructure design, and shop environment.
 Each variable shifts the calculus — which is why fabricators who assume thicker always wins often end up with a heavier, costlier table than their application actually demands.
 This guide breaks down both options side by side, with the engineering specifics that matter most.

-- If your work demands consistent fixturing or repetitive heavy clamping, substructure design matters more than adding 1/8" of steel
+• If your work demands consistent fixturing or repetitive heavy clamping, substructure design matters as much as thickness of steel

-Here's how the two thicknesses stack up across the five attributes that matter most at the point of purchase.
+Here’s how the two thicknesses compare across the five attributes that matter most when choosing a welding or fabrication table.

 Cost